nergalex/f5-aks-kic-lab/source/class1/module3/module3.rst

 **FALSE POSITIVES**

-It's unavoidable, you will encounter False Positive.
+It's unavoidable, you will encounter False Positives.
 In a blameless culture, the question is: How does NGINX App Protect allow to manage False Positive effectively?

 .. image:: ./_pictures/policy_run.svg